-Your application will be reviewed; and, if you're deemed the best candidate, you'll be appointed to the bench by the state Governor.
+Your application will then be reviewed.
+If you?re deemed the best candidate, you?ll be appointed to the bench by the state Governor.

-Unlike federal judges, this appointment is not forever.
+Unlike federal judges, this is not a lifetime appointment.
 At the next election in California, for instance, voters will vote to confirm the nomination.
-If confirmed by the electorate, the California State Supreme Court justices and judges in the State Courts of Appeals will serve for 12 years before having to be elected to retain their positions.
+If confirmed by the electorate, the California State Supreme Court justices and judges in the State Courts of Appeals will serve for 12 years before being elected to retain their positions.
 California Superior Court justices serve six-year terms.

-After being appointed or elected ? and depending on the judgeship ? you may have to complete training programs or attend state-administered introductory lectures provided by the ABA, National Center for State Courts, National Judicial College, or other legal organizations.
+After being appointed or elected, you may have to complete training programs or attend state-administered introductory lectures provided by the A.B.A., National Center for State Courts, National Judicial College, or other legal organizations.

 You may also be required to complete ongoing education courses throughout your career as a judge.
-This requirement is to ensure you stay updated on changes to the law.
+This requirement is to ensure you stay updated on changes to the law, especially within your jurisdiction.

-Speed up your time in law school by opting for an accelerated JD program.
-The program takes only two years instead of three, so you shave off an entire year.
+Speed up your time in law school by opting for an accelerated J.D. program.
+These programs typically only take two years instead of three, so you can speed up your education by an entire year.

-You can also reduce the time you spend on an undergraduate degree by opting for a 3+3 JD program.
-Also called a B.A.-to-J.D. program, participating in this means that during your fourth undergraduate year, you can complete your first year of law-school courses.
+You may also reduce the time you spend receiving your undergraduate degree by opting for a ?3+3 J.D.? program.
+Also called a Bachelor of Arts to Juris Doctor (B.A.-J.D.) program, participating in this means that you can complete your first year of law-school courses during your fourth undergraduate year.
 Getting this head start enables you to complete undergrad studies and law school in six years instead of seven.

-After graduating from law school and being called to the bar, we recommend that you acquire as much legal experience as you can and as fast as you can.
-You can practice law as a self-employed lawyer, under a law firm, or as a public prosecutor.
+After graduating from law school and passing the bar exam in your chosen state, we recommend that you acquire as much legal experience as you can and as fast as possible.
+You can practice law as a sole practitioner, under the umbrella of a larger law firm, or as a public prosecutor.
 The more law experience you have, the more judgeship opportunities are available to you.